Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/CODE_OF_CONDUCT.md

 # Code of Conduct

-The Twin Cities Aid Map community welcomes participation from everyone.
+The Twin Cities Mutual Aid Map community welcomes participation from everyone.

 ## Expectations